-Beverly moved to Signal Mountain, TN in 2015 after more than 50 years of living in Birmingham, AL. Before her work with the diocese, she was a project manager for an insurance company, held several roles in software development, did technical recruiting, and spent most of her free time in lay leadership roles in episcopal churches in AL. She enjoys flat-water kayaking; walking the neighborhood; spirituality retreats; music festivals; time with her cat Meriwether, dog Roux, and husband Derrick; and visits with family.
+Beverly moved to Signal Mountain, TN in 2015 after more than 50 years in Birmingham, AL. Before her work with the diocese, she was an executive project manager for an insurance company, held several roles in software development, provided technical recruiting, and spent most of her free time in lay leadership for episcopal churches in AL. She enjoys flat-water kayaking; walking the neighborhood; spirituality retreats; music festivals; and time with her husband Derrick.

 The Rev. Brad Jones

 Executive Director, Grace Point Camp and Retreat Center

 Contact Brad for summer camp; camp registration; Grace Point facilities; donating funds or furnishings to Grace Point; directions to Grace Point.